kubernetes/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

   times.
 Forcing such drivers to set an allow list would cause unnecessary work.

-In its state for the Pod the scheduler plugin must remember when it rejected a node because of UnsuitableNodes.
+In its state for the Pod the claim plugin must remember when it rejected a node because of UnsuitableNodes.
 That information will be used in Post-filter to deallocate resources.